aaronlord/onedowntwoup/_posts/2016-05-13-going-faster-faster-part-2.md

 ---
 As mentioned in the introduction to [Part 1](/2016/05/12/going-faster-faster-part-1/), this article will be a varied list of optional things I’d recommend you buy, learn or do as soon as possible.

+If you haven't already read [Part 1](/2016/05/12/going-faster-faster-part-1/), I suggest you do that now.

 ### Suspension

 There’s a reason there’s a suspension specialist at pretty much every track day.
 As stock, motorbikes are hilariously generic and soft, so, go see the suspension specialist at the track as soon as possible.